Goals for Dissertation Year Graduate Students

-At the end of the Fifth and each Subsequent Year: Students in year five and above can demonstrate making “good progress” by July 31 each year by (1) having already filed to receive their degree in the Summer Quarter, or (2) their advisor checks options A (student will be going on the job market in the coming year) or option B (student is not going on the job market but is making good progress) or Option C (student already has a job and is making good progress) on the form Certification of Good Progress By Dissertation Committee Chair for Students currently in Year 5 and Above.
+At the end of the Fifth and each Subsequent Year: Students in years five and above can demonstrate making “good progress” by July 31 each year by (1) submitting an application for degree (2) their advisor checks options A (student will be going on the job market in the coming year) or option B (student is not going on the job market but is making good progress) or Option C (student already has a job and is making good progress) on the form Certification of Good Progress By Dissertation Committee Chair for Students currently in Year 5 and Above.
 A student whose advisor either checks option D (student is not making good progress) or does not submit the form will be regarded as not making good progress and will be placed on probation.

-A student who is placed on probation will have until the last date of the following Winter Quarter to demonstrate to their Committee Chair that they have resumed satisfactory academic progress.
-The Committee Chair will inform the Director of Graduate Studies in writing if and when satisfactory progress has resumed.
+A student who is placed on probation will have until the last date of the following Winter Quarter to demonstrate to their committee chair that they have resumed satisfactory academic progress.
+The committee chair will inform the Director of Graduate Studies if and when satisfactory progress has resumed.
 A student who has not resumed satisfactory academic progress by the last day of the Winter Quarter will be excluded (dismissed) from the program and Northwestern University.

 The Department of Economics has additional guidelines: